-- This technique typically requires practice to master.
-Test on scrap or leftover pieces of Edge Cap. - $\circ$ Typically a $\frac{1}{4}$ " Edge Cap looks more professional on special shapes than the $\frac{1}{2}$ ". - Never heat or melt Edge Cap with sealant in it. - Set heat gun on high and wait a few moments for it to heat up.
+- o This technique typically requires practice to master.
+Test on scrap or leftover pieces of Edge Cap. - Typically a 1⁄4" Edge Cap looks more professional on special shapes than the 1⁄2". - o Never heat or melt Edge Cap with sealant in it. - Set heat gun on high and wait a few moments for it to heat up.
 Keep heat gun moving or it will burn and blacken the Edge Cap.
 Never let one area of Edge Cap take full heat longer than a moment.
-Apply heat evenly to each plane of Edge Cap rotating surfaces in this order: side, side, base and repeat, five or six times until you see the cap soften and become more pliable. - Work soft area of Edge Cap slowly onto panel edge, moving heated area forward as Edge Cap is softened into place.
+Apply heat evenly to each plane of Edge Cap rotating surfaces in this order: side, side, base and repeat, five or six times until you see the cap soften and become more pliable. - 2.
+Work soft area of Edge Cap slowly onto panel edge, moving heated area forward as Edge Cap is softened into place.
 Do not heat Edge Cap on vinyl-faced Omega SignBoard panels.
 Applying heat to the surface vinyl will damage the finish.
 Cut a form out of plywood or LusterBoard to melt Edge Cap around then apply to vinyl faced sign panel. - 3.
 When Edge Cap is snug all the way around and still hot, pinch Edge Cap and run fingers along softened areas while wearing gloves or use a cloth to protect fingers from heat.
 Blow to cool Edge Cap in place and smooth until cool. - Note: 1/2" Edge Cap must always be molded while in contact with host edge.
 1/4" Edge Cap should be melted held upward and let gravity bend it.

-- 5. Remove masking from panel surface, apply sealant inside formed Edge Cap and replace on panel edges, positioning it carefully.
+- 4. Remove cap from panel and pinch sides of Edge Cap closed to prevent them from bowing outward at the curved area.
+This will give your cap a better finished look. - 5.
+Remove masking from panel surface, apply sealant inside formed Edge Cap and replace on panel edges, positioning it carefully.
 Wipe away any excess squeeze out of caulk. - Tip: Allow excess squeeze out in Edge Cap seams to harden before wiping away since this will prevent dust accumulating and sticking to wet seams.

-• Notching Cap Ends for Seams:
+Notching Cap Ends for Seams: